 The Supply Chain Management Processes

-Thousands of activities are performed and coordinated within a company, and every company is by nature in some way involved in supply chain relationships with other companies.
-Our research has led to the conclusion that the structure of activities within and between companies is critical for superior supply chain performance.
-Successful supply chain management requires integrating business processes with key members of the supply chain.
+Successful supply chain management requires implementing cross-functional processes within the company and integrating them with key members of the supply chain.
 Valuable resources are wasted when supply chains are not integrated, appropriately streamlined, and managed.
 The value of having standard business processes in place is that managers from different organizations in the supply chain can use a common language and can link-up their firms’ processes with other members of the supply chain, as appropriate.

 The framework described in this book is built on eight key business processes that are both cross-functional and cross-firm in nature.
 Each process is managed by a cross-functional team, including representatives from logistics, production, purchasing, finance, marketing and research and development.
 While each process will interface with key customers and suppliers, the customer relationship management and supplier relationship management processes form the critical linkages in the supply chain.

 - The Supplier Relationship Management Process

 - The Customer Service Management Process

 - The Order Fulfillment Process